It’s tough to figure out how to market a construction business.

-The truth is that’s easier said than done.
-Most people already know which platforms they should be advertising their construction business on, but have no idea what to actually do.
+And while it’s true, it’s easier said than done.
+Most people already know which platforms they should be advertising their construction business on, but aren’t sure how to get started.

 Practically everyone in the world has or knows someone who has a Facebook account.

 About 2.8 billion people use the platform every month.
 That’s billion.
 With a B.

 So out of all those people, how many do you think are potential clients?

 Yeah, a lot, but the real question is, how do you actually use that information for your business?

 Well to know how to leverage the biggest social media platform in the world right now you must understand something…